netro256/recipes/_recipes/zephir.md

 - Whip into a solid with stiff peaks.
 - Add a splash of lemon juice.
 - Put the gelatin into a cup and add 1/4 cup cold water.
 Let the gelatin expand fully.
-- Prepare a water bath for the cup of geletin (warm water in a bowl with space to place the cup in the warm water).
+- Prepare a water bath for the cup of gelatin (warm water in a bowl with space to place the cup in the warm water).
 - Warm up the cup of gelatin in the water bath.
 Do next steps in the meantime.
 - In new pot, add 100 ml water and 200 ml sugar.
 - Boil and stir constantly (bubbling) for about 5 min.
 The indication this is ready is when you let it drip off a spoon onto a plate and it forms a nice bubble shape (like a bead).